jlchan/jlchan.github.io/_pages/about.md

 We have an open position for a [**CAAM Pfieffer Postdoctoral Instructor**](https://www.mathjobs.org/jobs/jobs/12232) (application through mathjobs.org).
 Please feel free to contact me for more information.

-## Research:
+## Research interests:

-Our research focuses on computational mechanics and the efficient numerical solution of partial differential equations.
+Our group focuses on computational mechanics and the efficient numerical solution of partial differential equations.
 Recent work in this group has focused on accurate high order methods for time-dependent wave propagation and fluid dynamics, as well as their efficient implementation on Graphics Processing Units (GPUs).

 ## News: